 3. Double-click on the desktop icon labeled “RamDisk Configuration.”

 4. Adjust the disk size in the box at the top of the window.
-We recommend at least 4 gigabytes of storage to get a feel of how the disk works.
+We recommend at least 4 gigabytes of storage to get a feel for how the disk works.

 6. If you get a warning about shutdown settings, click on the “Shutdown Settings” button.